Skip to content

 You’ll most likely be starving from all the sightseeing you’ve done this morning, so make sure to start with lunch at Harewood’s Terrace Tearoom, Courtyard Café or nearby Muddy Boots Café & Bistro.

 The House itself is a delight to walk around, with art and history exhibitions throughout.
 It’s like stepping back in time!
-Make sure to explore the surrounding estate too, which is home to the Farm Experience, a woodland wonderland and an adventure playground.
+Make sure to explore the surrounding estate too, which is home to stunning gardens, a woodland wonderland and an adventure playground.

 Regular events are also held in the grounds including food festivals, drive-in cinema screenings, outdoor theatre performances, craft markets and more.